1990-1992 - Post-Doctoral Fellow Behavioral Pharmacology, Johns Hopkins University School of Medicine

 1984 - B.A., Psychology, Temple University

-Prior to arriving at Saint Anselm College, I completed a two-year Post-Doctoral fellowship training program in human behavioral pharmacology/substance abuse at Behavioral Phramocology Research Unit (BPRU) at Johns Hopkins University School of Medicine where he worked with recreational drug abusers and studied human drug discrimination and drug abuse liability assessment of sedative/hypnotic drugs.
+Prior to arriving at Saint Anselm College, Professor Troisi completed a two-year Post-Doctoral fellowship training program in human behavioral pharmacology/substance abuse at the Behavioral Pharmacology Research Unit (BPRU) at Johns Hopkins University School of Medicine where he worked with recreational drug abusers and studied human drug discrimination and drug abuse liability assessment of sedative/hypnotic drugs.

-My general research interests are rooted in, Behavioral Analysis, associative learning and Pavlovian/operant interaction.
-My current research interests in behavioral pharmacology include Pavlovian and operant processes in drug discrimination.
+His general research interests are rooted in, Behavioral Analysis, associative learning and Pavlovian/operant interaction.
+Professor Troisi's current research interests in behavioral pharmacology include Pavlovian and operant processes in drug discrimination.
 Other work in this area includes the impact of environmental influences on drug tolerance, and drug discrimination.

 Over the years, Professor Troisi has collaborated with colleagues at Kings College London England, Exeter University UK, University of Kentucky, Northeastern University Center for Drug Discovery, and has recently established connections for potential projects with colleagues at TUFTS University Veterinary School.
 He has served as an invited reviewer for several peer-reviewed journals in animal learning and behavioral pharmacology.